 Today, I will share the most amazing porridge there ever was.
-Our beloved intern Sondi “Please Don’t Leave Us” Bruner, cooked this up for us last week in honour of the Gluten-Free Cleanse.
+Our beloved intern Sondi “Please Don’t Leave Us” Bruner, cooked this up for us last week.
 Sondi had asked me, in her sweet way, if I’d ever had a buckwheat porridge before.
 I hadn’t.
 Mainly because 1) I hadn’t thought of it and 2) I rarely have cooked breakfasts these days (juices and smoothies are my flavours of choice).

-Something supes coolio about Buckwheat that you may not know is that it is used as both a food and a healing herb.
+Something super cool about Buckwheat that you may not know is that it is used as both a food and a healing herb.
 Some sweet health benefits include:

 - Adjusts metabolism, fat and the lipo-soluble vitamins due to the presence of inositol.

 - Helps the liver in processing hormones, medicines, and glucoses, with a protective hepatic effect.

 - The concentration of magnesium offers a relaxing effect over blood vessels, improving circulation and decreasing blood pressure.

 Meghan’s Review: This porridge had a delicious nutty flavour.
 The grinding of the buckwheat pre-cooking gave it that fun loving Red River retro vibe (anyone else eat red river on camping trips)- without the grossness of actual Red River.
 The added crunch of the pecans, tartness of the currents and splash of sweetness from the coconut syrup created a perfect balance of sweet and crunchy.
 Overall- I give Sondi’s recipe a 10/10, two thumbs up, 5 stars and great big “Don’t Leave Us Sondi Sonderson!!!”